MiketheChap/worldwidestew/content/blog/2024-09-11-debates-and-other-distractions.md

 What we should be focused on is *change*: reflecting on our losses (thinking about September 11, 2001), what we can do - where possible - to cultivate a more respectful global community, and what we need to do *now* to avoid the painful circumstances we will face globally in the near future.
 In that near future, we will all be trying to acquire *starkly limited resources* (clean water, air, removal of harmful substances, provision of a healthy environment. and education that builds on humane characteristics).
 How can we live together in such circumstances?

-We don't have an hour of electricity or neurons to waste.
+We don't have an hour of electricity, water, or neurons to spare.
 An hour of consideration about how we will live with greater respect, vitality, strength, and mindfulness is a far better use of our primetime hours.